bryceshen1/Intro-to-Issues/.github/steps/3-assigning-issues.md

 1. Open the issue you want to assign.
 2. On the right side of the issue page, locate the **Assignees** section.
-3. Click the **"Assignees"** field and select the appropriate person from the list of contributors.
+3. Click the **Assignees** field and select the appropriate person from the list of contributors.
 4. You can assign the issue to yourself for this GitHub Skill exercise.

 Once assigned, the issue becomes part of that person’s task list and can be tracked through their GitHub dashboard. :white_check_mark: